- Written by Dr.Mehmet Demircioglu

 Angle means the direction in which hair exits the scalp.
 Hairline hairs usually emerge at a very low angle.
 Crown hairs rotate.
 Temple hairs have their own direction.
 A natural result depends on matching these angles, not simply adding hair.

 Softness means the front edge does not look harsh.
-Single hair grafts, correct angle, and careful spacing help create softness.
+Single-hair grafts, correct angle, and careful spacing help create softness.
 A dense but harsh hairline can still look artificial.

 Pluggy appearance means the hairline or transplanted area looks like clumps or plugs rather than natural follicular units.
-This can happen from old techniques, poor graft selection, or wrong placement of multi hair grafts in the front.
+This can happen from old techniques, poor graft selection, or wrong placement of multi-hair grafts in the front.

-Post operative care means the instructions after surgery.
+Post-operative instructions means the instructions after surgery.
 These instructions matter because the grafts, scalp, donor area, and recipient area are healing.
 The patient should follow the clinic’s own instructions instead of mixing advice from many places.

 Scabs are dried crusts that form around grafts after surgery.
 They are expected.
 They should not be picked aggressively.
 The washing routine must be gentle and consistent.
 If scabs remain too long or are removed too roughly, the patient can create unnecessary anxiety or irritation.

 Redness means visible pink or red skin in the recipient area.
 It can last longer in some skin types.
-Mild redness alone is not automatically a sign of infection.
+Mild redness alone is not necessarily a sign of infection.
 Redness with increasing pain, swelling, heat, pus, or black tissue needs medical attention.

 Swelling can happen in the forehead or around the eyes after surgery.
 It usually relates to fluid movement and inflammation.
 It is not the same as graft loss.
 Sleeping position and aftercare instructions are used to reduce it.